-- (a) Visual Buffers.
-A commercial solar energy system shall have a minimum six (6) foot earth berm with heavy buffer, as defined by Table 3.12, along the entire perimeter of the SES property; bufferyard to be located outside of required fencing.
+(a) Visual Buffers.
+A commercial solar energy system shall have, to the extent reasonably practicable, a six (6) foot visual buffer of natural vegetation, plantings, earth berms, and/or fencing that provides a reasonable visual and lighting screen to reduce the view of the system from residential dwelling units on adjacent lots (including those lots located across a public right-of-way).
 The existing natural tree growth and natural land forms along the solar energy system perimeter may create a sufficient buffer and shall be preserved when reasonably practicable.
-Any visual buffer must be established and maintained in accordance with the most recent visual buffer plan approved by the Administrator. - (b) Fencing.
-All sites must have a completely fenced perimeter with fencing that is at least six (6) feet in height. - iii.
+Any visual buffer must be established and maintained in accordance with the most recent visual buffer plan approved by the Administrator iii.
 Easements.
-If an easement is required for the location of a commercial solar energy system on the property, the easement shall be staked by a licensed and registered Indiana land surveyor so as to provide proof the facility has been constructed within the easement. - iv.
-Lighting.
-Exterior lighting for a commercial solar energy system site shall be limited to that required for safety and operational purposes. - v.
-Glare.
-Solar panels must be oriented/screened yearround to direct glare away from adjacent properties, structures and roadways - vi.
-Noise.
-Cannot exceed noise of 50 decibels measured at the property line. - vii.
-Utilities.
-All electrical wires and utility connections for a commercial solar energy system shall be installed underground, except for transformers, inverters, substations, and controls.
+If an easement is required for the location of a commercial solar energy system on the property, the easement shall be staked by a licensed and registered Indiana land surveyor so as to provide proof the facility has been constructed within the easement.